Sign up to our Newsletter

 Acceptance Rate 67.3%

 Luckily, joining RWU is relatively straightforward!
-You’ll need an LSAT score of around 150 and a GPA of 3.33.
+You’ll need an LSAT score of around 150 and a GPA of 3.5 to be considered competitive.

 11. John Marshall Law School